stadium-software/datagrid-showhide-columns/README.md

    1. Drag a *List* action into the script (type: Any)
    2. Enter the names of the columns you want to hide by default into the List Value property (see example below)
 3. Drag the *ColumnDisplay* script into the script and complete the input parameters
-   1. DataGridClass: The class you assigned to the *DataGrid* (e.g datagrid-hide-cols)
+   1. DataGridClass: The unique class you assigned to the *DataGrid* (e.g datagrid-hide-cols)
    2. InitialHiddenColumns: Leave blank or select your *List* containing the initial hidden columns from the dropdown

 List Value Example: